-The school recognises the importance of proactive information sharing between professionals and local agencies in order to effectively meet students' needs and identify any need for early help.
+The school recognises the importance of proactive information sharing between professionals and local agencies to effectively meet pupils' needs and identify any need for early help.

-Considering the above, staff will be aware that whilst the UK GDPR and the Data Protection Act 2018 place a duty on schools to process personal information fairly and lawfully, they also allow for information to be stored and shared for safeguarding purposes - data protection regulations do not act as a barrier to sharing information where failure to do so would result in the student being placed at risk of harm.
+Considering the above, staff will be aware that whilst the UK GDPR and the Data Protection Act 2018 place a duty on schools to process personal information fairly and lawfully, they also allow for information to be stored and shared for safeguarding purposes - data protection regulations do not act as a barrier to sharing information where failure to do so would result in the pupil being placed at risk of harm.

-Staff members will ensure that fear of sharing information does not stand in the way of their responsibility to promote the welfare and safety of students.
+Staff members will ensure that fear of sharing information does not stand in the way of their responsibility to promote the welfare and safety of pupils.
 If staff members are in doubt about sharing information, they will speak to the DSL or deputy DSLs.

-4. Early help
+5. Early help

-Early help means providing support for children of all ages that improves or reduces the chances of a problem getting worse.
-Any student may benefit from early help, but in particular, staff will be alert to the potential need for early help for students who:
+Early help means providing support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse Any pupil may benefit from early help, but in particular, staff will be alert to the potential need for early help for pupils who:

-- Are disabled, have certain health conditions, or have specific additional needs. - Have SEND, regardless of whether they have a statutory EHC plan. - Have mental health needs.

-- Are young carers. - Show signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - Are frequently missing or going missing from care or from home. - Are at risk of modern slavery, trafficking, or sexual or criminal exploitation. - Are at risk of being radicalised or exploited. - Have family members in custody, or are affected by parental offending. - Are in a family circumstance presenting challenges for them, such as drug and alcohol misuse, adult mental health problems, or domestic abuse. - Misuse drugs or alcohol. - Are at risk of HBA, such as FGM or forced marriage. - Are privately fostered. - Have experienced multiple suspensions and are at risk of, or have been, permanently excluded from school, alternative provision or a PRU.
+- Are disabled, have certain health conditions, or have specific additional needs. - Have SEND, regardless of whether they have a statutory EHC plan. - Have mental health needs. - Are young carers. - Show signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - Are frequently missing/goes missing from education, home, or care. - Are at risk of modern slavery, trafficking, or sexual or criminal exploitation. - Are at risk of being radicalised or exploited. - Have family members in custody or are affected by parental offending. - Are in a family circumstance presenting challenges for them, such as drug and alcohol misuse, adult mental health problems, or domestic abuse. - Misuse drugs or alcohol. - Are at risk of HBA, such as FGM or forced marriage. - Are privately fostered. - Show early signs of abuse and/or neglect in other ways. - Have experienced multiple suspensions and are at risk of, or have been, permanently excluded from school, alternative provision or a PRU.

-The school will not limit its support to students affected by the above and will be mindful of a variety of additional circumstances in which students may benefit from early help, for example, if they are:
+The school will not limit its support to pupils affected by the above and will be mindful of a variety of additional circumstances in which pupils may benefit from early help, for example, if they are:

-- Bereaved. - Viewing problematic or inappropriate online content or developing inappropriate relationships online. - Have recently returned home to their family from care. - Missing education, or are persistently absent from school, or not in receipt of full-time education.
+- Bereaved - Viewing problematic or inappropriate online content or developing inappropriate relationships online. - Have recently returned home to their family from care. - Missing education, or are persistently absent from school, or not in receipt of full-time education.